CodeFHD/OptiCore/README.md

 - Smooth Shading: Activate smooth shading

+- Use Autosmooth (LuxCore v2.3): If Selected, uses autosmooth on regular mesh.
+If not selected, uses curstom split normals (only supported in LuxCore v2.4)

 - Central Hole: Include a hole along the collimated beam direction.

 - Hole Radius: Radius of the central hole (only if central hole is selected).